GrottoPress/samba/README.md

 # Samba

 **Samba** is a Single Sign On authentication solution for [Lucky](https://luckyframework.org) framework.
-It augments [Shield](https://github.com/grottopress/shield)'s OAuth 2 capabilities with authentication.
+It extends [Shield](https://github.com/grottopress/shield)'s OAuth 2 implementation with authentication capabilities.

 *Samba* allows a user to log in once in an organization, and gain automatic access other apps in the organization.
 Conversely, when a user logs out of one app, they are automatically logged out of all other apps.